p96370/Load-Balancer-C/README.md

 initialization of the load balancer.
 In load_balancer structure the fields are server_memory ** - this is an array of servers, which is actually an array of hashtables, due to the fact that a server is implemented as a hashtable;
-label * - this is the 'hashring', is tha array that stores the actual index of a server on the correct position, the same position as in the array of servers;
+label * - this is the 'hashring', is the array that stores the actual index of a server on the correct position, the same position as in the array of servers;
-nr_servers -> total number of servers and total_keys -> tha total number of
+nr_servers -> total number of servers and total_keys -> the total number of
 objects stored on all servers.

 	The functions implemented have the following functionality: